-Adaptation of the 2011 InTASC Model Core Teaching Standards to the NJ State Context

-Although the updated NJ Professional Standards for Teachers closely track with the 2011 InTASC Model Core Teaching Standards, they are not identical.
+Adaptation of the 2011 InTASC Model Core Teaching Standards to the NJ State Context Although the updated NJ Professional Standards for Teachers closely track with the 2011 InTASC Model Core Teaching Standards, they are not identical.
 Some changes in language and organization were necessary to align the standards with New Jersey law, the prior state teaching standards, and statewide priorities.
-The complete text of the 2014 NJ Professional Standards for Teachers with highlights showing the divergence from the 2011 InTASC Model he Learner and Learning
+The complete text of the 2014 NJ Professional Standards for Teachers with highlights showing the divergence from the 2011 InTASC Model Organization The standards are now organized under four domains:

+he Learner and Learning